vallurumk/sheffield-bioinformatics-core.github.io/training/nanopore-sequencing-2019-09-19.md

 ## Who should attend this course?

-Researchers in life sciences who want to get manipulate and visualise their data more efficiently
+Wet Lab Researchers and Bioinformaticians who want to learn about Oxford Nanopore sequencing technology and the subsequent analysis of the data.

 ## Objectives:- After this course you should be able to:

+- Sequence a library on a Oxford Nanopore MinION sequencing device
+- Understand Nanopore Sequecning and the data it generates
-- Import data and plot graphs in R
+- Analsyse sequecning data in galaxy

-- Create a documented and reproducible piece of R code
-- Know how to develop your skills in R after the course
+## Provided Materials:- These materials are provided in the course cost

+- One MinION sequencer to use for the duration of the course between 3 attendees
+- One laptop to run the sequecning to use for the duration of the course between 3 attendees
+- One MinION flow cell (between 3)
+- 16S Sequencing Reagents
+- Microbial Community DNA Standard

+## Trainee Supplied:- These materials are not provided in the course cost

+- Personal laptop to be used for data analysis

 ## Aims:- During this course you will learn about:

-- The RStudio interface to R
+- The science behing nanopore sequencing
-- The many ways to access help about R
-- Basic object types in R
-- Importing tabular data into R
+- How to prepare a 16S amplicon library for sequencing
+- Loading a library onto a MinION flow cell
+- Sequencing on the MinION platform
-- Manipulating data in R with dplyr
+- Basics of nanopore data
-- Using in-built functions
+- Analysis of our 16S data using galaxy
 - Basic Plotting in ggplot2
 - Customizing plots
 - Creating reproducible reports in R